Adem Ljajić

-Adem Ljajić (Адем Љајић, /sh/; born 29 September 1991) is a Serbian professional footballer who plays as an attacking midfielder for Bosnian Premier League club Sarajevo.
+Adem Ljajić (Адем Љајић, /sh/; born 29 September 1991) is a Serbian professional footballer who plays as an attacking midfielder for Serbian SuperLiga club Novi Pazar.

 Ljajić began his career with FK Jošanica, and later Partizan, with whom he made his debut in the Serbian SuperLiga and UEFA Champions League.
 In January 2010, he was set to join England's Manchester United, but the club withdrew its option to sign him in December 2009.
 Instead, he joined Fiorentina for a reported fee of around €8 million in January 2010.
 In August 2013, after three years in Florence, Ljajić joined Roma for an €11 million fee, signing a four-year contract.
 In July 2016, he was sold to Torino.
 Ljajić was sent on loan to Beşiktaş in 2018, before signing with the Turkish side in 2019.
 He then joined Fatih Karagümrük in 2022.
 In September 2023, Ljajić signed with hometown club Novi Pazar.
 In August 2025, he left Novi Pazar and joined Bosnian side Sarajevo.

 Ljajić made his senior international debut for Serbia in 2010.
 From 2012 to 2014, he was frozen out of the team by manager Siniša Mihajlović for objecting to singing the Serbian national anthem.
 Ljajić was part of the Serbian squad at the 2018 FIFA World Cup.
 He earned a total of 47 caps, scoring 9 goals, and his final international was an October 2020 Nations League match against Hungary.